The Gist: Disorientation is a gripping campus novel that uses satire to confront bias and complicity in academic spaces.

 Rating: 5-stars

 Disorientation follows our protagonist, Ingrid, as she wraps up her PhD.
 One problem (of many, as we soon find out) is that Ingrid hates her PhD subject.
-In an effort to find some inspiration (or, let’s be real, a distraction), Ingrid decides to chase up an archival clue that ends up upending everything she thought she knew about her PhD subject, university, and herself.
+To find some inspiration (or, let’s be real, a distraction), Ingrid decides to chase up an archival clue that ends up upending everything she thought she knew about her PhD subject, university, and herself.
 What results is the reveal of an explosive secret, which pushes her into the middle of a scandal that creates dividing lines across campus.

 Satire and Light Academia